Cascable/cascablecore-demo/Getting Started With CascableCore.md

 } userInterventionCallback:userIntervention];
 ```

+For a complete example implementation of handling camera authentication, see the demo projects in this repository.

 Disconnecting from a connected camera is simpler.
 If you're holding the main thread of your application during disconnect (for example, disconnecting nicely from a camera while the application quits), you can request the callback from this call be delivered on a background queue to ease threading semantics.

 ```objc